AGiannoutsos/mini-java-compiler/README.md

 # mini-java-compiler
-Mini-Java compiler semester project for the compilers course at the University of Athens
+Mini-Java to LLVM IR compiler semester project for the compilers course at the University of Athens

 ## Compilation and run